Can Abortion Make You Infertile?

 As with studies on infertility and abortion, there are not enough studies on abortion and miscarriage to come to a conclusive answer.
 And again, the controversial and personal nature of abortion and miscarriage make the issue difficult to study.

-If you are considering an abortion, please know that there are alternatives to ending the life of your child.
+If you are considering an abortion, please know that there are truly viable alternatives.

 For those dealing with a past abortion, we know the effect it can have on your mental health.
 Find a support group or pro-life therapist to help you heal.